VoidAutomata/Quiz_4-we-came-we-built-we-interacted/Readme.md

 4. CLI & GUI
    - Give me at least 3 ways we used GitHub and explain the difference between local and remote copies of a repo.
 5. debug
    - What magical number-letter combo helps us debug in the browser?
 (What is a cross-origin error?)
+How can I display console content?

 ---